Hope Alliance Services Overview

 All services provided at Hope Alliance are free and confidential.
 All services are available in both Spanish and English.

 If you are in immediate danger, please call 911.
 Otherwise, our 24-hour crisis hotline is answered seven days a week, 365 days a year.
 The hotline is the first step in seeking help for sexual assault and domestic violence.
-Our hotline advocates can provide crisis intervention, help you create a safety plan, prepare to leave when the time is right, find emergency shelter, help you access counseling and legal advocacy, arrange for a SANE exam, and provide you with referrals to other resources in the community.
+Our hotline advocates can provide crisis intervention, help you create a safety plan, prepare you to leave when the time is right, find emergency shelter, help you access counseling and legal advocacy, arrange for a SANE exam, and provide you with referrals to other resources in the community.

 No appointment necessary for immediate face-to-face crisis intervention and advocacy services.
 Call the 24-hours crisis hotline at 1-800-460-7233 for more information.